aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/update-properties-of-a-paragraph-by-index-in-a-powerpoint-presentation/_index.md

 ---

 ## **Introduction**
 This article shows how you can update properties of a paragraph by index in PowerPoint presentations using Aspose.Slides for Cloud API.
 Using the paragraph settings, you can change the appearance of an entire block of text.
+These settings include alignments, indents, spacing, etc. Some settings allow you to create bulleted and numbered lists.
 You can use our REST API with any language: .NET, Java, PHP, Ruby, Python, С++, and much more.

 ## **API Information**